pulp-platform/redundancy_cells/README.md

 `ecc_sram_wrap.sv` is a wrapper for the tc_sram tech_cell to add ecc in a customizable fashion.
 It interfaces a modified `TCDM_BANK_MEM_BUS.Slave` defined in pulp_soc with the memory, implementing a load-and-store architecture for writes where not the full word is written.
 As this requires an additional cycle, a gnt signal is exposed, delaying the subsequent transaction if necessary.

 The `XBAR_bus_ecc` encoders and decoders add or remove ECC to the parametrized `XBAR_TCDM_BUS` and `XBAR_PE_BUS`, defined in [pulp_interfaces.sv](https://github.com/micprog/pulp_soc/blob/ibex_update/rtl/components/pulp_interfaces.sv)

+The `TMR_voter`s are Triple Modular Redundancy majority voters, based on research indicated in the corresponding files.
+To detect the failing module, additional signals are implemented in higher-level modules.